-The International RESTORATIVE JUSTICE WEEK (#RJWeek) will take place all over Europe and beyond in the week between 18-25 November 2018.
+The International RESTORATIVE JUSTICE WEEK (#RJWeek) will take place all over Europe and beyond in the week between 17-24 November 2019.
 Please use this document to inform us about your initiative and give it more visibility!
-If you wish to receive the EFRJ film and postcards for your event, fill in the form on the bottom of this page.
-Deadline: 9 November.
+Deadline: 8 November.

 More events will be published closer to the date.